Do You Have a Question About...

 Photographs and other visual materials can be searched using the Collections Online database.

 Use the website search to search multiple resources available on the Society's website at once.
 Please note: The website search does not search the library catalog.

 Q. What if I’m not finding as much as expected when searching the catalog?

-You might benefit from some help with your search terms and the librarians' expert knowledge of the collection.
+You might also benefit from some help with your search terms and the librarians' expert knowledge of the collection.
 Call the library during open hours at 651 259-3300, or email us.